skill-system-foundry

 • Roles — Canonical, AI-agnostic orchestration contracts.
 A role defines responsibility, authority, and constraints, plus handoff rules and workflow sequencing while composing multiple skills/capabilities.

-• scripts/bundle.py — Bundle a skill into a self-contained zip bundle for distribution
+bundling Package a skill as a zip bundle for distribution capabilities/bundling/capability.md

 Core Principles